Sara McManus: Career

 Back together for the 2023–24 season, Team Hasselborg defended their title at the 2023 Oslo Cup, stealing the victory against Marianne Rørvik.
 They then made a second straight final at the 2023 Women's Masters Basel before falling short to Silvana Tirinzoni.
 At the best-of-seven European qualifier against Isabella Wranå, the team lost the series 4–2, meaning they would not represent Sweden for the first time since 2015.
 Back on tour, the team rebounded immediately by winning the 2023 Players Open, downing Team Wranå in the final.
 At the first Slam of the season, the 2023 Tour Challenge, the team went unbeaten until the semifinals where they were stopped by Jennifer Jones.
 They also reached the semifinals of the 2023 National before losing to Rachel Homan.
 After missing the playoffs at the 2023 Western Showdown, the team had back-to-back quarterfinal finishes at the 2023 Masters and the 2024 Canadian Open, losing out to Team Jones on both occasions.
 Days before the 2024 Swedish Women's Championship, Team Hasselborg was appointed to represent Sweden at the 2024 World Women's Curling Championship as they had accumulated more points than Team Wranå throughout the first part of the season.
 Still, the team went on to win the Swedish Championship.
 At the Worlds, Team Hasselborg started with three consecutive losses before turning things around, finishing the round robin in fifth place with a 7–5 record.
 They then lost to Korea's Gim Eun-ji in the qualification round, eliminating them from medal contention.
 The Hasselborg rink ended their season at the 2024 Players' Championship where after a 3–2 round robin record they lost in the quarterfinals to Gim.

 Personal life

 McManus is currently engaged to Joakim Sjölund.
 She has one son.
-She is the daughter of British footballer Stuart McManus.
+She is the daughter of Scottish footballer Stuart McManus.